Nay Phone Latt

 On February 20, 2009, a court in Rangoon reduced Nay Phone Latt’s sentence by eight and a half years, but he was released in 2012 as part of a widespread presidential amnesty.

-Nay Phone Latt is a founder of Myanmar PEN.
+Nay Phone Latt is a founder of Myanmar PEN and the 2010 recipient of the PEN/Barbara Goldsmith Freedom to Write Award.